utdata/rwd-mastery-assignments/final-project/rubric-long-session.md

 Start with a Google Doc:

 - Write out each fact formatted as a sentence similar to this: The Beatles have more No. 1 hits in the Billboard Hot 100 than any other artist in history with 19.
 Mariah Carey is second with 15 hits.
-- Each fact should then have a link to the Workbench sheet (and name of the tab) that finds answer or a description and link to the chart that reveals the fact.
+- Each fact should then have a link to the Workbench sheet (and name of the tab) that finds the answer or a description and link to the chart that reveals the fact.

 Be sure to share the Google Doc with me as an editor so I can provide feedback.
 Make the Workbench workflow publish through sharing and make sure the link is included in the Google Doc.